The Spill Canvas: Career

 After a hiatus lead singer Nick Thomas released a solo record funded by Kickstarter called Shadowars in 2014.
 The singer has been touring the record nationally with spill canvas bassist Landon Heil and new drummer Bryce Job.
 Thomas and Job embarked on a brief east coast acoustic run with another South Dakota band Paradise Fears and William Beckett of The Academy Is.

 Then the full Nick Thomas band toured in November with co-headliners Deleasa and Cassio Monroe spanning the east coast.

-In December the NT band headlined a tour including Midwest and West coast dates with openers My Body Sings Electric from Denver, CO.

-After that, the Nick Thomas band was seen on the Radio Revival Tour with Secondhand Serenade and Ryan Cabrera.
+In December the NT band headlined a tour including Midwest and West coast dates with openers My Body Sings Electric from Denver.
+Afterwards, the Nick Thomas band performed on the Radio Revival Tour with Secondhand Serenade and Ryan Cabrera.
 The Spill Canvas joined Motion City Soundtrack's 10 year anniversary of Commit This To Memory tour in July 2015.
 The band also celebrated a 10-year anniversary tour of One Fell Swoop in August 2015.

-The band started their requestour in April 2016.
+The band started a requestour in April 2016.
 They allowed fans to vote for their favorite songs to be played at the show.
 The voting was on a per city basis.
-While not officially a member of The Spill Canvas, Mike Naran played guitar as part of their live show since joining them in Cambridge, MA in August, 2015.

-The band worked on writing a new album, which followed up their album "Gestalt".

-The Spill Canvas performed at Webster Hall on May 4, 2017 during Emo Nite LA's NYC concert.
+While not officially a member of The Spill Canvas, Mike Naran played guitar as part of their live show since joining them in Cambridge, Massachusetts in August, 2015.
+The band worked on a new album, which followed up their album "Gestalt".
+The Spill Canvas performed at Webster Hall on May 4, 2017, during Emo Nite LA's NYC concert.

-The band was previously on tour with Punchline and Selfish Things, supporting their new EP Hivemind, released July 20, 2018.

-In January 2021, the band announced that they will be releasing a new album, "Conduit", on March 5, 2021 via Pure Noise Records.
+Evan Pharmakis (lead guitar/vocals)joined the band at the tail end of 2017, shortly before the band was on tour with Punchline and Selfish Things from Toronto, supporting their new EP Hivemind, released July 20, 2018.
+In January 2021, the band announced that they would release a new album, "Conduit", on March 5, 2021, via Pure Noise Records.